MicrosoftDocs/executable-docs/README.md

     │       └── my-script.yaml
     ```

-6. Code blocks are used to provide examples, commands, or other code snippets in Exec Docs.
-They are distinguished by a triple backtick (```) at the start and end of the block.

-    Ensure that the Exec Doc contains at least 1 code block and every input code block's type in the Exec Doc is taken from this list:

-    - bash
-    - azurecli
-    - azure-cli-interactive
-    - azurecli-interactive

-    **Example:**

-    ```bash
-    az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
-    ```

-    >**Note:** This rule does not apply to output code blocks, which are used to display the results of commands, scripts, or other operations.
-These blocks help in illustrating what the expected output should look like.
-They include, but are not limited to, the following types: _output, json, yaml, console, text, and log._

-    >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
-So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

-7. Headings are used to organize content in a document.
+6. Headings are used to organize content in a document.
 The number of hashes indicates the level of the heading.
 For example, a single hash (#) denotes an h1 heading, two hashes (##) denote an h2 heading, and so on.
 Innovation Engine uses headings to structure the content of an Exec Doc and to provide a clear outline of the document's contents.

     Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.

     **Example:**

     ```markdown
         # Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI
     ```

 ### Writing Requirements